LevinShao/Game/Portfolio.md

   - When the user presses the A/left arrow key, the character will move left
   - When the user presses the D/right arrow key, the character will move right
 - Players can jump by pressing the W/spacebar/up arrow key
-- Players can sneak/crouch by pressing the S/down arrow key
+- Players can crouch by pressing the S/down arrow key
 - Players can interact with objects and NPCs by pressing the E key
   - When they press the E key on an object, depending on what type of object it is, the player can either add it to their inventory, open the object, or the object can deal effects on the player
   - When they press the E key on a NPC, they can activate their dialogue.
 The user can proceed with the NPC's dialogue by pressing the F key